Financial Hardship

 How financial hardship impacts your credit report

-If you agree to a financial hardship arrangement with Heritage, this will show on your credit report during the arrangement.
-It will remain on your credit report for 12 months after the end of the agreement.
+If you agree to a financial hardship arrangement with Heritage, this will show on your credit report during the arrangement and will remain on your credit report for 12 months after the end of the agreement.
 This helps safeguard your repayment history as it will show that a special payment arrangement is in place for a period due to financial hardship.

 What does financial hardship look like in my credit report?